taopissanu/taopissanu/README.md

 - 👋 Hi, I’m @taopissanu
 - 👀 I’m interested in Runing
 - 📫 I'm working with Java and Kotlin
-- 🌱 I’m currently learning HTML , CSS
+- 🌱 I’m currently learning HTML , CSS, Javascript, Node, React, PostgreSQL, Web3 and DApps

 <!---
 taopissanu/taopissanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.